Do you daydream of moving to Ireland, especially around St. Patrick's Day? We've pulled together some pretty good reasons to make the move.

 Say what you want but where else would you get four seasons in one day, a fine soft rain to nourish your skin, a fine brisk morning for a walk in the fall or ferocious summer squalls and winter storms, occasional hurricane-like winds, cute storm names like Storm Kevin or Storm Mary like they are visiting relatives, pink sky sunsets, endless summer evenings, bright to almost midnight and light just five hours later.

-Steeplechase racing was invented in Ireland and the sight of magnificent animals hurtling at 30 miles an hour onwards towards a steep fence and soaring over it warms the blood
+Steeplechase racing was invented in Ireland and the sight of magnificent animals hurtling at 30 miles an hour onwards toward a steep fence and soaring over it warms the blood.

 A glorious and tragic history intermingled.
 Walk through 5,000-year-old Newgrange or through the Kilmainham Jail where the leaders of the 1916 RIsing were executed.
 Feel the sorrow of the millions who departed at Cobh, in County Cork, and the emigration center there as well as the EPIC experience in Dublin.

 Ireland's hotels still hang on to their personality so it's not just another Holiday Inn monopoly.
 Have afternoon tea at the Merrion, a drink in the fabled bar at the Shelbourne or enjoy the castles, like Adare Manor, Dromoland and Ashford that take you back to a fabled past.

 Your ancestors spoke Irish and you can still hear the beautiful nuance of an Irish speaker or singer.
 Learn a few words yourself and see how happy people are when you use them.

 Untranslatable word that just means the fun atmosphere, the lilt of Irish laughter in a pub, the sound of the bodhran beating out over the waves in a seaside pub the impromptu step dancing.
 The heart and soul of Irish personality can be found in a good pub.